 - To carry out relevant checks and audits

-Porterbrook is committed to minimising the environmental impact of its business activities.
+Porterbrook is committed to minimising and mitigating any impact our business will have on the environment, in line with industry aims and best practice.
 To fulfil this commitment, we will:

 - Ensure that carbon emissions and environmental resilience are considered in the planning and implementation of business activities